StephanWagner/svgMap/README.md

 * `colorMax`, `colorMin`, `colorNoData` (`string`) The color values in hex for highest value `colorMax`, lowest value `colorMin` and no data available `colorNoData`.
 Default: `#CC0033` for `colorMax`, `#FFE5D9` for `colorMin`, `#E2E2E2` for `colorNoData`

+* `manualColorAttribute` (`string`) Allows setting a custom color in the data per country.
+If this key is present in the data for a country, set the color to its value.
+Default: `color`

 * `flagType` (`'emoji'`, `'image'`) The type of the flag in the tooltip.
 Default: `image`

 * `flagURL` (`string`) The URL to the flags when using flag type `image`.
 The placeholder `{0}` will get replaced with the lowercase [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code.
 Default: `https://cdn.jsdelivr.net/gh/hjnilsson/country-flags@latest/svg/{0}.svg`